-The word queer was a derogatory term for many years but has now been appropriated by a radical section (the in your face section) of the gay and lesbian community to identify gay and lesbian culture or studies.
+The word queer was a derogatory term for many years but has now been appropriated by a radical section of the gay and lesbian community to identify gay and lesbian culture or studies.
 Gay and lesbian studies or rather queer culture studies, is becoming as legitimate in the academic community as are women's studies or black studies.
 Cultural studies is interested in examining gay and lesbian 'Queer' culture as depicted in the writings, films, or art work of the community and in analyzing the public identity of this cultural community.
+Stonewall Riots at the Stonewall Inn marked the beginning of resistance against intolerance towards people oriented differently.
+Homophobia is an uncontrollable fear of homosexuals and Xenophobia is fear of strangers.

 STRANGER THAN FICTION: